• Home

 Fluoroquinolone Associated Disability

 In 2015, after victim testimonies before the Antimicrobial Drugs Advisory Committee and the Drug Safety and Risk Management Advisory Committee of the FDA, a cluster of recognized symptoms became known as FQAD (Fluoroquinolone Associated Disability).
-The CDC has yet to recognize FQAD.
-Please note these symptoms do not include many of the severe common adverse effects continually reported in support groups by thousands living with this toxicity and yet to be fully acknowledged by any government entity.
+The CDC has yet to officially adopt FQAD as a distinct diagnosis.

 FDA Definition of FQAD